cpark321/language-modeling-attention/README.md

 - Learn how to solve some common NLP problems with attention
   1. Tutorial on packing sequence in pytorch, BLEU score
-  2. [Neural Machine Translation by Jointly Learning to Align and Translate (ICLR 2015)]
+  2. [Neural Machine Translation by Jointly Learning to Align and Translate (Bahdanau, ICLR 2015)]
   3. [Attention is All you Need (Google Brain, NIPS 2017)]

 - Dependencies